-Anyone who wishes to apply for residency must make an appointment with our Operations Director, Neil Pierce ext.
-7035.
-This can be done by an individual on their own, or through a referring agency.
-Simply contact the front desk at (706) 327-2707 and ask for the Operations Director.
+Anyone who wishes to apply for residency must make an appointment with our Med Room Supervisor, Melissa Moore.
+This can be done by an individual on their own or through a referring agency.
+Call 706.507.7040 for admissions information.

 How long are people allowed to stay at the Stewart Community Home?